 new-car manufacturer-backed warranties.
 As Figure 4 shows, dealers authorized

-to repair Honda, Acura, and Lexus models under new-car warranties had the
+to repair Kia, Infiniti, and Acura models under new-car warranties had

 Figure 4How Dealers that Do Warranty Work on Various Makes of Cars Compare